 Social media apps of teens passwords are not usually strong ones where they have shared each and everything that could breach out their online safety could be at stake.
 So, the answer to the security questions that usually social messaging apps ask could be easy for the hackers, identity thieves for many others alike.

 Teens know nothing about privacy online and identity theft

-Teens usually become the victim of identity theft because they are not aware of the cyber bullying that harms teens online, as they don’t aware of online privacy and identity theft issues.
-So, at the end of the day, young kids become the victims and got severe consequences.
+Teens usually become the victim of identity theft because they are not aware of the cyberbullying that harms teens online, as they don’t aware of online privacy and identity theft issues.
+So, at the end of the day, young kids become victims and got severe consequences.
 So, when teens realized that something has terrible happens it is too late.
-Identity theft can damage teen’s ability to get student loans, get a cell phone, get employment, and as well as a secure place to live.
+Identity theft can damage a teen’s ability to get student loans, get a cell phone, get employment, and as well as a secure place to live.
 So, these types of issues or obstacles take a long time to end up with.
 However, young teens could get kidnapped, abducted staled by stalkers may encounter with the plenty of online predators due to sharing their privacy online.

-Sings You Teens or Kids Identity and Online Privacy has been Compromised
+Signs You Teens or Kids Identity and Online Privacy has been Compromised

 - You may get emails from the organizations they don’t aware of